xunker/middleman-target/README.md

     require 'middleman-target'
     activate :target

-To specify a build target map, pass a block in to the "active" method as:
+To specify a build target map, pass a block in to the "activate" method as:

-    active :target do |t|
+    activate :target do |t|
       t.build_targets = { ... }
     end